mdomagk/personal-website/content/event/WSHOPKCL2023/index.md

 summary: Speaker for transCampus project workshop at King's College London

-abstract: Presenting the challenges of measurement-based determination of frequency-dependent impedance characteristics for downstream distribution networks at a workshop on modelling of distribution systems for harmonic studies in transmission systems
+abstract: Presenting the challenges of measurement-based determination of frequency-dependent impedance characteristics at a workshop on modelling of distribution systems for harmonic studies in transmission systems

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.